christinakim/christinakim.github.io/_posts/2019-11-18-beam-search.md

 <!--end_excerpt-->
 ## Description
-It's a search algorithm to find the best choice from many options.
+Beam search is a search algorithm to find the best choice from many options.
 It explores a graph by expanding the most promising node in a limited set.
 A beam search is usually used in situations where there isn't a way to store the entire search tree in memory.

 **where is it used in DL?**